 What Nextiva Is Missing

 Nextiva is a powerful internet phone system that benefits most small businesses.
 However, it does not a very intuitive interface.
 RingCentral, on the other hand, offers one of the smoothest user experiences on the market and is easy enough to set up for novice users.
-For more information, check out our guide on setting up a small business VoIP service.

 What Users Think About Nextiva